On the IR Divergences in de Sitter Space: loops, resummation and the semi-classical wavefunction: Introduction

-4pt In spite of the extensive analysis, some basic questions remain about the stochastic formalism.
+4pt In spite of the extensive analysis {and various derivations in the literature}, some basic questions remain about the stochastic formalism.
 The first one is about the explicit connection with the field-theoretic approaches.
-While the equilibrium state emerges as a solution of the Fokker-Planck equation in the non-perturbative regime, it is still unclear how this description is related to the IR divergences in perturbative computations, or in other words, what does the stochastic formalism actually resum.\footnote{The pertubative stochastic computation was found to match 1-loop corrections from in-in formalism \cite{Tsamis:2005hd,Tokuda:2017fdh}, while more recently Ref.~\cite{Baumgart:2019clc} showed that the leading divergences from higher-loop diagrams agree with the stochastic results at the corresponding order.
+While the equilibrium state emerges as a solution of the Fokker-Planck equation in the non-perturbative regime, {it is interesting to see how this description is connected to the IR divergences in field-theoretical computations.
+Recently it has been shown that the original stochastic formalism is the leading approximation of strong IR effects in de Sitter space \cite{Gorbenko:2019rza,Baumgart:2019clc}.
+Next, we can go one step further and ask, what does the stochastic formalism actually resum, or which part of the field-theoretical computation is being resummed by the original Fokker-Planck equation?} \footnote{{This is a different question from the derivation of the stochastic formalism.} In the literature, the pertubative stochastic computation was found to match 1-loop corrections from in-in formalism \cite{Tsamis:2005hd,Tokuda:2017fdh}, while more recently Ref.~\cite{Baumgart:2019clc} showed that the leading divergences from higher-loop diagrams agree with the stochastic results at the corresponding order.
 We refer the reader to the end of Section \ref{sec:resum} for detailed discussions.} Since the computation becomes more and more complicated as we increase the order of loops, at first sight it looks hopeless to provide an exact answer to this question.
 Meanwhile, the stochastic formalism is essentially a coarse-grained description for long wavelength modes where short wavelength ones are being smoothed out.
 This recalls to the similar idea of the Wilsonian effective field theory: integrating out high energy modes leads to a low-energy description which changes with the ultraviolet (UV) cutoff scale as the renormalization (RG) group flow.
 It is very tempting to see how the story in cosmology can be phrased in terms of this Wilsonian picture.

 4pt Another interesting question concerns the situation where we have multiple interacting light scalars in de Sitter space.
 For studies of cosmic inflation, this corresponds to the multi-field models, where the inflaton is not the only light scalar degree of freedom.
 Unlike the inflaton field, the additional light scalars have less constraints and typically lead to IR divergences with various forms~\cite{Achucarro:2016fby}.
 Recently, a bootstrap analysis was performed within perturbation theory, and it was shown that the conversion process in multi-field models is actually described by the IR-singular secular growth in the field-theoretic approach \cite{Wang:2022eop}.
 This in the end provides a rigorous derivation for the well-known prediction of local non-Gaussianity from multi-field inflation.
 Meanwhile a non-perturbative treatment using the stochastic formalism is presented in Ref. \cite{Achucarro:2021pdh}~(See also \cite{Panagopoulos:2019ail}).
 It remains to be seen how new phenomenologies of primordial non-Gaussianity would appear in the non-perturbative regime of the multi-field system.